 Find out the 4th statements adopted by 50 french companies for a responsible and ethical use of AI.

-On July 8th, during its first annual conference, Laurence Lafont – as President of Impact AI, announced that the first white paper of Impact AI : “A collective commitment for a responsible use of artificial intelligence” was published.
+On July 8th, nam.R was at Impact AI for their first annual conference.
+Laurence Lafont – as President of Impact AI, announced that the first white paper of Impact AI : “A collective commitment for a responsible use of artificial intelligence” was published.

 Indeed, for their first anniversary, Impact AI association organised the conference – held under the high patronage of the French State Secretariat for Digital : “Why and how can we act together for a responsible use of AI?”.
 Impact AI has presented their first results and projects led during this year.
 This gathering also have as objective to reunite the french digital ecosystem around 4 statement for an ethics AI and to convince it to join the cause, by showing participants how this commitment is important.
 Impact AI truly believe that this is important that all AI actors commit now, think and act together, in order to secure the future of IA.